We are a Royal College of Veterinary Surgeons (RCVS) approved equine hospital.

 Other units on the site include the MRI building which also houses our CT scanner, the farrier/dentistry unit and a post-mortem room.
-There are concreted areas for trotting-up and lungeing as well as a sand school lameness evaluations, poor performance assessments and for pre-purchase examinations.
+There are concreted areas for trotting-up and lungeing, as well as a sand school for lameness evaluations, poor performance assessments and for pre-purchase examinations.
 Outside paddocks are available for hospitalised horses if deemed appropriate and for mares admitted for AI (artificial insemination) during the breeding season.

 Approximately 1000 horses are hospitalised at the clinic per annum, of which about 300-400 undergo surgery under general anaesthesia.
-A smaller number of horses have surgical procedures performed standing, in which the horse is sedated and under local anaesthesia can undergo certain surgical procedures without undergoing a full general anaesthetic (such as some laparoscopy procedures and minor orthopaedic operations).
+A smaller number of horses have surgical procedures performed standing, in which the horse is sedated and under local anaesthesia can undergo certain surgical procedures without undergoing a full general anaesthetic (such as soft tissue surgery, some laparoscopy procedures and minor orthopaedic operations).
 Other cases are hospitalised to permit detailed investigations and specialised diagnostic techniques (such as nuclear scintigraphy, MRI, CT, etc), or for medical treatments.